hogle-javascript/syncano-dashboard/README.md

 # E2E Skipping

-If you want skip E2E tests because of valid reason, for example only updating text or README you can use add [E2E-SKIP] tag to your commit message.
+If you want skip E2E tests because of valid reason, for example only updating text or README you can add [e2e-skip] tag to your commit message.
 It will skip all e2e tests, only starting lint.
 Please do not overuse it !